HOW CAN I QUALIFY FOR FREE TAX HELP?

 IF YOUR RETURN IS OUT-OF-SCOPE FOR VITA and if you are comfortable preparing your own return and you earned less than $73,000 in 2022, please send an email to email@example.com.
 We will provide you with information on how to prepare your own return OR go to https://myfreetaxes.com This site will allow you to prepare AND e-file BOTH your federal and state returns for FREE as long as your income does not exceed $66,000.
-This free service is provided by United Way Worldwide.

 WHAT TO BRING WITH YOU TO YOUR APPOINTMENT: